 - Distinguish testing requirements for each of the cannabis classes and recount the managerial obligations required to maintain a cannabis licence

 - Characterize what licence holders can expect from Health Canada inspections

 - Discuss how quality standards are used to maintain consistency in production and to protect the consumer

-- Dissect current events affecting the cannabis sector in regards to regulation
+- Dissect current events affecting the cannabis sector related to regulation and quality management

 - Interpret the actions required during a voluntary recall as well as the associated administrative monetary penalties quality management

 - Good Production Practices (GPP) General Provisions

 - Good Production Practices (GPP) for Processing Licences

 - Standard Operating Procedures